Potheker/Raspthetics/README.md

 # Preparation
 1. Plug 2 strips to the GPIO pins.
 Not all are usable, sticking with Pins 13 and 18 is safe.
 Enter the length of the strips to LED_COUNT, the pin to GPIO_PIN and whether you want to reverse the order into REVERSE.
 Hereby the defines with "\_0" are for the spectrum and "\_1" for the waterfall.
+Also you may want to change the STRIP_TYPE and TARGET_FREQ.
+Defaults are for a generic ws2812b.

 2. Plug in a soundcard and either a microphone or use an audio splitter to route the sound going to your speakers into the soundcard (use the cyan Line port in that case)